Thursday, August 30, 2018

 It became apparent that there are railway collections (horse-drawn and electric) in Maine that could be resources for telling the very rich and colorful history of Maine's railway history.
 So, with Maine's Bicentennial year nearly upon us (2020), I've expanded the research to include identifying railway materials that will help tell more of the story of the importance of the railway industry in Maine.

 Below is really just a glimpse of the wonderful findings in the past two weeks.
-We start by finding out how a former motorman of the PLI, Forest Greenwood, has popped up again and this time sharing with us his amazing gifts of donations from 1964 to the gray Historical Society.
+We start by finding out how a former motorman of the PLI, Forest Greenwood, has popped up again and this time sharing with us his amazing gifts of donations from 1964 to the Gray Historical Society.
 More time will be spent in Gray to expand the search for PLI-related materials.

-In 1964, Forest Greenwood donated a number of PLI-related
+In 1964, Forest Greenwood donated several PLI-related

 items to the Gray Historical Society as seen in this donation